 Edgar is a Senior Planner with the City of Mountain View.
 He had previously been an associate planner with the City of Hayward.
 Maravilla grew up in South Central LA and was the first in his family to graduate high school.
 He holds a master’s in urban and regional planning (certificate in transportation planning) from San Jose State University and a BA in community studies (immigration and social justice) from UC Santa Cruz.
 Maravilla is Northern Section’s liaison to the California Planning Foundation.

-Alex is a Transportation Communications professional driven to solve problems by helping thinkers translate their complex world into stories that people can connect with.
+Alex is a Public Information Officer at the Metropolitan Transportation Commission, driven to solve problems by helping thinkers translate their complex world into stories that people can connect with.
 He brings a record of innovating marketing/communications strategies for transit agencies, city government, and public health.
 His love of transportation started with childhood planespotting, memorizing airline route maps, and later came full circle with a Master of Science in Transportation Management from the Mineta Transportation Institute at San Jose State University.
 Having started out in film and media production, Alex now leverages his narrative skills to help foster informed, civic-minded communities, one story at a time.

 Advocacy for Diversity, Equity and Inclusion has driven Sonja’s planning career and continues in her role as Co-Director of Diversity for CA Northern APA.

 I earned a Bachelor of Architecture degree from Hampton University as well as a Master of Regional Planning